Cyprus-Airsoft-Community/fauda-2023/README.md

 # Operation Fauda
-Minigame for a MilSim mission for a Cypurs Airsoft Community Event
+Minigame for a MilSim mission for a Cypurs Airsoft Community Event.

 Python 3 Required.